-Courses focus on organic and physical chemistry, statistics and chemical processes and reactions, among other subjects.
+Courses focus on organic and physical chemistry, chemical and biological processes and reactions, and design among other subjects.

-Co-operative (Co-op) education at Laurentian University is a plan of work-integrated learning where students, starting in the second year, put their academic knowledge into action through two paid discipline-related work terms.
+Co-operative (Co-op) education at Laurentian University is an option of work-integrated learning where you can, starting in the second year, put your academic knowledge into action through paid discipline-related work terms.

-Work terms begin at the end of the second year for a period of 4 months (April to August of the same year).
-After completing the third year, the student will undertake a placement of 16 months from April to August of the following year.
-The student will then return to complete one full year of academic study.
+The initial work term usually begins at the end of the second year and consists of a period of 4 months over the summer.
+After completing the third year, you will undertake a second work term of up to 16 months before returning to complete your final year of academic study.

 Advantages for Students

-earn money that can substantially contribute to your expenses while a student
+earn money that can substantially contribute to your student expenses;

-learns to function as a key member of a team
+learn to function as a key member of a team;

-gain a significant advantage upon graduation, not only in finding employment of your choice but also in obtaining one with higher pay and more responsibility due to your experience in the workforce
+gain a significant advantage upon graduation, not only in finding employment of your choice but also in obtaining one with higher pay and more responsibility due to your experience in the workforce; and,

 Advantages for Employers

-In addition to employing highly motivated and committed individuals with an engineering background at a very reasonable cost, you can observe their progress and suitability over a succession of placements for potential full-time employment once they graduate.
+In addition to employing highly motivated and committed individuals with an engineering background, they can observe progress and suitability over a succession of placements for potential full-time employment after graduation.

-The selection process ensures that students in the co-op program:
+The selection process ensures that, in addition to valuable work experience, students in the co-op program:

-are adaptable and eager to work with others
+are adaptable and eager to work with others; and,

 The Calling of an Engineer

-The Ritual of the Calling of an Engineer has a history dating back to 1922, when seven past-presidents of the Engineering Institute of Canada attended a meeting in Montreal with other engineers.
-One of the speakers was civil engineer Professor Haultain of the University of Toronto.
-He felt that an organization was needed to bind all members of the engineering profession in Canada more closely together.
-He also felt that an obligation or statement of ethics to which a young graduate in engineering could subscribe should be developed.
-The seven past-presidents of the Engineering Institute of Canada were very receptive to this idea.
+The Ritual of the Calling of an Engineer has a history dating back to 1922 when it was felt that an organization was needed to bind all members of the engineering profession in Canada.
+It was also felt that a statement of ethics to which a young graduate in engineering should subscribe to should be developed.

-Haultain wrote to Rudyard Kipling, who had made reference to the work of engineers in some of his poems and writings.
-He asked Kipling for his assistance in developing a suitably dignified obligation and ceremony for its undertaking.
-Kipling was very enthusiastic in his response and shortly produced both an obligation and a ceremony formally entitled "The Ritual of the Calling of an Engineer."
+Rudyard Kipling, who made reference to the work of engineers in his poems and writings, was approached and he produced both an obligation and a ceremony entitled "The Ritual of the Calling of an Engineer."

-The object of the Ritual can be stated as follows: The Ritual of the Calling of an Engineer has been instituted with the simple end of directing the newly qualified engineer toward a consciousness of the profession and its social significance and indicating to the more experienced engineer their responsibilities in welcoming and supporting the newer engineers when they are ready to enter the profession.
+The Ritual of the Calling of an Engineer has been instituted to direct newly qualified engineers toward an awareness of the profession and its social significance and reminding experienced engineers of their responsibilities in welcoming and supporting new engineers entering the profession.

 Additional information for applicants who have completed Advanced Placement courses.